mrc-ide/VIMC_malaria/README.md

 |   ├── diagnostics                      # Generate an Rmarkdown as a diagnostic report of vaccine impact results
 |   |   ├── diagnostics.R
 ├── VIMC_malaria.Rproj                   # R.Studio project file
+├── orderly_config.yml                   # Configuration for orderly workflow.
+Do not modify ├── pkgdepends.txt                       # Package dependencies for cluster installation
+├── postie_0.1.2.txt                     # Postie package version for VIMC workflow (because DALYs are recalculated based on VIMC inputs).
+Might be a separate branch, should be updated in the future
+├── workflow.R                           # Script to initialize orderly workflow, set up cluster environment with hipercow package, and run analysis.
+Start here
 └── README.md                            # Project overview

 ```